-Graduate Classes: Spanish 521 Spring 2017 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2016 TOPIC: La poesía y la epifanía: La poesía española reciente 2000-2015; Spanish 521 Spring 2015 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2014 TOPIC: La poesía contemporánea: Los poetas de “aquí y ahora” en la España de cambio de siglo.
+Graduate Classes: For example, Spanish 521 Spring 2017 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2016 TOPIC: La poesía y la epifanía: La poesía española reciente 2000-2015; Spanish 521 Spring 2015 TOPIC: La Modernidad y la Cultura de 27; Spanish 521 Spring 2014 TOPIC: La poesía contemporánea: Los poetas de “aquí y ahora” en la España de cambio de siglo.

 The Poetics of Epiphany in the Spanish Lyric of Today.
-Lewisburg, PA.: Bucknell University Press, 2019.
+Lewisburg, Pa.: Bucknell University Press, 2019.

 Epilogo.
 Antologia bilingue.
 Josep M. Rodriguez.
 Lucena, Spain: El Orden del Mundo.
 2017.
 78 - 79.
 [Invited]

 “Crafting the Image: Poetry as Epiphany in the Work of Josep M. Rodríguez.”
 Fragmenta.
 Revista Anual de Poesía.
 (Madrid).
 Dir.
 Rafael Morales Barba.
 Número monográfico VII: La Poesía de Josep M. Rodríguez. (septiembre 2016): 117-28.
 [Invited]

 “The Poetics of Epiphany: Recent Works by Abraham Gragera and Josep M. Rodríguez.”
 Poéticas.
 Revista de Estudios Literarios.
 Ed.
 Remedios Sánchez García.
 (La Universidad de Granada) Numero 2 (septiembre 2016): 62-87.
 [Invited]